przemekbok/sp-navigation-section/NAVIGATION_SETUP.md

 ## Summary

 A SharePoint Framework (SPFx) webpart that displays navigation links from a SharePoint list organized by sections.
 The webpart groups navigation items by section headers, displaying links separated by slashes with 6 items per line within each section.
-Each link comes from a SharePoint list with configurable "Display Text", "Link", and "Section" columns.
+Each section displays its name as a prominent header.
+Navigation data comes from a SharePoint list with configurable "Display Text", "Link", and "Section" columns.

 ![SharePoint Framework Version](https://img.shields.io/badge/version-1.20.0-green.svg)